GregorR/style/STYLE.md

    in formal writing.
 On the other hand, you probably would use “haven't”, or any other contraction, in formal speech, and so *should* use contractions in formal writing.
-Writing differs from speech because (a) English spelling is a nightmare from which Anglophones cannot escape, (b) tone and nuance in speech must be clumsily represented by punctuation in writing, and (c), in a written work, one has the ability to use chapters, sections, references, figures, tables, illustrations, formulas, and such, which do not always have
+Writing differs from speech because (a) English spelling is a nightmare from which anglophones cannot escape, (b) tone and nuance in speech must be clumsily represented by punctuation in writing, and (c), in a written work, one has the ability to use chapters, sections, references, figures, tables, illustrations, formulas, and such, which do not always have